fkarg/fkarg.github.io/staged/longtermplans.md

 ## Snapshop of your Life (Optional)
-If you have the time, you might also want to make a review of what you managed to do over the last year.
-Do note that this alone could take multiple hours.
+If you have the time, you might also want to make a review of what you managed to achieve over the last year.
+You might also use this to expand your list of open loops.
+Do note that this exercise alone can take multiple hours.

+{: .box-note}
-For doing this, take a look at the 'Snapshot of your Life' exercise from Alex Vermeers [8760 hours][8760-hours] yearly planning material.
+Do the 'Snapshot of your Life' exercise from Alex Vermeers [8760 hours][8760-hours] yearly planning material.

 <!--
 ## Initial Overview (5-10min)